 UW Coulter Translational Research Partnership Program

-The UW Coulter Translational Research Partnership program is an alliance between the School of Medicine and College of Engineering, with a dedicated focus on developing technologies that will save, extend and improve lives.
+The UW Coulter Translational Research Partnership (TRP) Program is an alliance between the School of Medicine and College of Engineering, with a dedicated focus on developing technologies that will save, extend and improve lives.
+The Coulter TRP Program supports a university-wide culture of translational research by helping connect UW engineers and clinicians working on translational research, providing resources to help teams develop a roadmap to commercialization and make contacts in industry, and developing educational programs on technology commercialization.
 The program is supported by a multi-year grant from the Wallace H. Coulter Foundation.

 Coulter Program Director